cnadler86/mp_jpeg/README.md

 # JPEG ESP MicroPython Wrapper
+This is a work in progress and it is in the early stages.

 A very fast micropython jpeg decoder and encoder, at the moment just for most of the esp boards.
 Take a look at the releases or in the workflows.
 There you will file precompiled images with the latest
 ## Features